Skip to content

 These platforms are built around images, design, and visual inspiration.

+Pinterest | 500+ million monthly active users.
 Pinterest operates as a visual search and discovery engine.
 Users “pin” images to boards organised by theme, making it particularly effective for retail, home improvement, food, fashion, and lifestyle businesses.
 Pinterest drives significant website traffic because users actively seek ideas and products to purchase.
 The platform’s audience skews female (76% women) and tends to be in a buying mindset rather than a browsing one.

+Flickr | 100+ million users.
 Flickr remains a photo-sharing platform used by photographers and visual creators.
 Its large library of Creative Commons-licensed images makes it a resource for content creators.
 Business applications are limited compared to Instagram or Pinterest, but photographers and visual agencies still use it as a portfolio platform.

+Behance | Part of the Adobe ecosystem.
 Behance is Adobe’s platform for showcasing creative work, including graphic design, illustration, photography, and UI/UX design.
 It functions as both a portfolio site and a professional network for creatives.

 Niche and Emerging Platforms

+BeReal | 100+ million monthly active users.
 BeReal prompts users to share one unfiltered photo per day at a random time.
-The format prioritises authenticity over polish, which has resonated particularly with Gen Z. Brand adoption is still limited, but the platform signals a broader trend toward authentic, unedited content.
+The format prioritises authenticity over polish, which has resonated particularly with Gen Z. Brand adoption is still limited, but the platform signals a broader move toward authentic, unedited content.

+Lemon8 | 15+ million monthly active users.
 Owned by ByteDance (TikTok’s parent company), Lemon8 combines elements of Instagram and Pinterest.
 It focuses on lifestyle content: beauty, wellness, fashion, and food.
 The platform is growing in the UK and US markets and is worth watching for businesses in lifestyle sectors.

+Mastodon | Decentralised, federated network.
 Mastodon is an open-source, decentralised social network that gained users during the Twitter exodus.
 It operates through independently run servers (instances) that can communicate with each other.
-The user base is smaller and more technically oriented than mainstream platforms.
+A brand joins by selecting an instance whose community aligns with its audience, then posts as it would anywhere else, with the difference that there is no central advertising platform.
+The user base is smaller and more technically oriented than mainstream platforms, but the decentralised model is the clearest sign of where privacy-minded users are heading.

 Audio and Music Platforms

+SoundCloud | 175+ million monthly users.
 SoundCloud allows musicians, podcasters, and audio creators to upload, share, and discover music and audio content.
 It tracks trending sounds and lets users create playlists.
 For businesses in music, entertainment, or podcasting, SoundCloud provides a distribution channel and community.

+Spotify | 600+ million monthly active users (with social features).
 While primarily a music streaming service, Spotify’s social features (shared playlists, collaborative listening, podcast comments) give it social media characteristics.
-Spotify’s podcast platform is relevant for businesses investing in content marketing through audio
+Spotify’s podcast platform is relevant to businesses investing in audio content marketing.

 Regional and International Platforms